 SEE: Bukele’s government will use money in international reserves to pay debt

-And it is that the government of Nayib Bukele will use money that El Salvador has saved as part of international reserves to buy bonds that mature in 2023 and 2025, after the Legislative Assembly approved the transfer of 275 million Special Drawing Rights (SDR ) granted by the International Monetary Fund (IMF) that are equivalent to about $361 million.
+And it is that the government of Nayib Bukele will use money that El Salvador has saved as part of international reserves to buy bonds that mature in 2023 and 2025, following the Legislative Assembly approved the transfer of 275 million Special Drawing Rights (SDR ) granted by the International Monetary Fund (IMF) that are equivalent to regarding $361 million.
 These are funds that the partner countries contribute to the Fund and that the agency released that amount for the country in August of last year.

 According to data from the Central Reserve Bank (BCR), El Salvador has $3,483 million in Net International Reserves (NIR) until June of this year, where the highest percentage is from the savings of salvadorans.